It Came From Outer Space (1953) - Crash landing

 The year is 1953, and you’ve just put your 3D glasses on and settled in for the Amazing!
 Exciting! and Spectacular! thrills of It Came from Outer Space.
 Here’s the first thing you see: A flaming meteor careens across the sky, streaking the twilight air with white-hot fire.
 It takes a sudden turn; now it’s coming straight at you!
 The explosion sends a shockwave through the audience.
 Everyone recoils in terror, and then, before they can recover from the exhilarating illusion, the fanfare kicks in, and an iconic title rips across the screen before them.

-And so, in just a mere 20 seconds or so, It Came from Outer Space proves its significance as a cultural touchstone and a science fiction classic that laid the blueprint for an entire era of alien invasion films.
+And so, in just 20 seconds or so, It Came from Outer Space proves its significance as a cultural touchstone and a science fiction classic that laid the blueprint for an entire era of alien-invasion films.
 1951’s monumental The Day the Earth Stood Still might have come first, but It Came from Outer Space altered the course of science fiction cinema and stands right up there with it as a masterpiece of the Atomic Age.

 The film is the quintessential Aliens-on-Earth jam.
 It follows a dogged amateur astronomer desperate to prove that extraterrestrials reside within the meteor that crashed on the outskirts of his small Arizona town.
 As it turns out, there were, in fact, aliens inside the meteor, but they’ve since moved out and begun to take on the likenesses of people in the town.
 Branded a nut-case by all but his faithful fiancée, the astronomer must find a way to convince the townspeople of the aliens’ existence or else face apocalyptic consequences.